nalch/aurelia-logging-api/README.md

 ```

 ## Usage
-`aurelia-logging-api` uses `aurelia-fetch-client` to send logs to a server by simply providing it with the application's client or creating a new one.
+`aurelia-logging-api` uses `aurelia-fetch-client` or ´aurelia-http-client´ to send logs to a server by providing it with the application's client
+or creating a new one.
+This makes reusing the connection configuration and authorization easier.
 Use the plugin by loading it in the app's `main.js`.
 The configuration's default values are shown, but can be changed or omitted.
 ```js
 import { HttpClient } from 'aurelia-fetch-client';